 Employment discrimination lawsuits are complex suits due to the intense focus on the facts and law involved.
 Many employment discrimination cases never make it trial because they fail to survive summary judgement.
 (Or because they settle at some point before trial.)
 In the journey of litigating an employment discrimination claim many reach summary judgment.
 Summary judgment is an analysis of the legal issues in a claim before a factfinder adjudicates the facts.

-If you believe you have an employment discrimination or wrongful termination claim in Fort Worth or Dallas then you should talk to an employment attorney ASAP.
+If you believe you have an employment discrimination or wrongful termination claim in Texas then you should talk to an employment attorney ASAP.

 The McDonnell Douglas framework in employment discrimination litigation

 Rather than force the plaintiff to conduct expensive discovery to fish out the employer’s reasoning and the burden shifting framework shifts the burden to the employer to produce a nondiscriminatory reason.
 Then it shifts the burden back to the employee-plaintiff to disprove the alleged nondiscriminatory reason for the employer’s conduct.
 So the McDonnell Douglas framework is: